connectsense/relay_board_control/README.md

 - DIR is "in" or "out" per the desired IO direction
 - active_hi is True if the input or output is considered active when the IO is set to 1, False otherwise

+The board firmware stores some parameters in its non-volatile storage
+- unit_sn : serial number string for the board.
+Used to identify boards if a script is written to control mulitple boards.
+- tty_sn : serial number of FTDI serial board (if any).
+Not used for the relay board, but will be used in the GRID45 gang programmer to match the board with its associated serial ports.

 class methods
 - initialize : configure the IO pin directions and set outputs to inactive state.
 Call this before using any other method
 - gpio_set : set the state of the named output pin
 - gpio_get : return True if the input is active
+- config_set : Set board configuration
+- config_get : Read board configuration

 ### http_api.py
 class httpAPI<br/>